-Update Rollup 3 for Windows Small Business Server 2011 Standard is now available.
+Update Rollup 3 for Windows Small Business Server 2011 Standard is available

 This update rollup contains all the updates that were included in the previous update rollup.
 Additionally, this update fixes the following issues that were not previously documented in a Microsoft Knowledge Base (KB) article.

 Issue 1You receive a warning message when you try to deploy a client computer that is running Windows 8 in Windows Small Business Server 2011 Standard.

 Note This issue occurs because Windows Small Business Server 2011 Standard does not support client computers that are running Windows 8.
 However, after you apply this update, you do not receive a warning message.